benjaminabbitt/evented/README.md

 * Go (this repository)
 * [Java (JVM)](https://github.com/benjaminabbitt/evented-url)

+Other languages with GRPC bindings may be used trivially.

+Python, .NET languages, other JVM languages (Kotlin), are all perfectly

 ## Benefits
 ### Elasticity (Scalability)
 Evented fundamentally structures/architects your application to be scalable.
 Whether you're handling a few events a day or a few events per millisecond, the framework is built to support your use case.